Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 I will not mention on the issues of feminism, as I believe much of the polarization we see in the world traces back to a deeper collective problem (by the way, "capitalism" is just the new "patriarchy"), but a strong populist party like Podemos leveraged emotion over facts.
 And it was biased, against men.
 After their policies were adopted by PSOE, instead of increasing equality between and women, metrics of inequality increased.
 Turns out, the rapists and molesters were not really that often the Spanish men they had spent years hating on, but immigrants mostly from underdeveloped countries that the government kept importing.
+This can be easily fact-checked in so many ways, that I will simply not.
 In fact, Spain used to be one of the safest countries on earth for women, and it wasn't until the feminists were in power that it started going to worse.
 It took until the pandemic for the self-feeding narrative of
 `problem --> strikes for leftist policies --> leftist policies implemented --> leftist policies cause worse problems -->  larger strikes for more leftist policies` to slow down.

 > i'm an immigrant too, and where I come from people kill you for twenty dollars